chimericdream/worldofpannotia.com/src/equipment/magic-items/index.md

 Items with full descriptions have their powers detailed, and each of the following topics is covered in notational form at the end of the description.

-**Aura:** Most of the time, a _detect magic_ spell will reveal the school of magic associated with a magic item and the strength of the aura an item emits.
+**Aura:** Most of the time, a {% spell_link detect-magic %} spell will reveal the school of magic associated with a magic item and the strength of the aura an item emits.
 This information (when applicable) is given at the beginning of the item's notational entry.
-See the _detect magic_ spell description for details.
+See the {% spell_link detect-magic %} spell description for details.

 **Caster Level:** The next item in a notational entry of a magical item gives the caster level of the item, indicating its relative power.
 The caster level determines the item's saving throw bonus, as well as range or other level-dependent aspects of the powers of the item (if variable).
-It also determines the level that must be contended with should the item come under the effect of a _dispel magic_ spell or similar situation.
+It also determines the level that must be contended with should the item come under the effect of a {% spell_link dispel-magic %} spell or similar situation.
 This information is given in the form "CL x," where "CL" is an abbreviation for caster level and "x" is an ordinal number representing the caster level itself.

 For potions, scrolls, and wands, the creator can set the caster level of an item at any number high enough to cast the stored spell and not higher than her own caster level.
 For other magic items, the caster level is determined by the item itself.
 In this case, the creator's caster level must be as high as the item's caster level (and prerequisites may effectively put a higher minimum on the creator's level).